 In 2008, the building housing the B. R. Lakin School of Religion was renovated and renamed the Elmer Towns Religion Hall.
-Dr. Towns is the co-founder of Liberty University and Dean of the School of Religion.
+Dr. Towns is the co-founder of Liberty University and Dean of the School of Religion Liberty Baptist Theological Seminary.
 The central focus of the renovation is the addition of the Towns-Alumni Lecture Hall, a 750-seat lecture hall featuring sloped floors, cushioned chairs and state-of-the-art lighting and acoustics, along with the addition of a columned main entrance.
-This building houses the Office of Christian/Community Service, the Center for Youth Ministry, the Center for Global Ministries, and the Zinngrabe Research Center, which is a state of the art computer lab for religion students.
+This building houses the Center for Youth Ministry and the Center for Global Ministries.